Numericss/QRCode-App-Gen-/README.md

-# QRCode-App-Gen-
+#QRCode-Gen-App
+**Version 1.0.0**

-The iOS App helps you to create any text or url converted in to QRCode in secs
+An iOS App tat helps with any text or url convert into an scannable QRCODE in secs

+---
+## Lincense & copyrigth

+Open Source Software